grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

                 value: research
 ```

-In this example, spans that match a location beginning with `eu-` or `sa-` will
+In this example, spans that match a location beginning with `eu-` or `sa-` are
-be included, but in both cases we also exclude spans which match
+included, but both cases also exclude spans which match
 `{resource.tier="research"}`.

 This example could also be written with a single regex expression, except that